DataDog/documentation/content/en/real_user_monitoring/error_tracking/mobile/unity.md

 ### File and line mapping with IL2CPP

 When using the IL2CPP backend (the default for iOS), C# stack traces from Unity lack any file or line information.
-This information can be retrieved from the Native Symbol files and an IL2CPP mapping file, provided the C# stack traces are mapped to native stacks.
-To enable this, check the "Perform Native Stack Mapping" option in your Unity Project Settings under the Datadog section and upload your symbol and IL2CPP mapping files as described below.
+This information can be retrieved from the native symbol files and an IL2CPP mapping file, provided the C# stack traces are mapped to native stacks.
+To enable this, check the "Perform Native Stack Mapping" option in your Unity project settings under the Datadog section and upload your symbol and IL2CPP mapping files as described below.

-Note that, even when checked, Native Stack Mapping is only enabled in non-development builds.
+**Note**: Even when checked, Native Stack Mapping is only enabled in non-development builds.

 ### Upload symbol files to Datadog